 In Pakistan, AFP surveillance began in 1997, but was given focused attention in 2000.
-As confirmed by international reviews, Pakistan has a well-functioning and sensitive AFP surveillance system at national, provincial, and district levels.
-The system has achieved and maintained all indicators above the internationally agreed standards for certification since 2001.
+Currently, Pakistan has a well-functioning and sensitive AFP surveillance system at national, provincial, and district levels.